Students Build for the Homeless

 Admissions to first-year students were halted this summer, so currently, only second- and third-year students are attending the schools.
 The five schools together have 358 students, spread across, in some cases, four programs, which means one program might have 1 student while another has 15.
 Next year, when only second-year students remain, the total number...

-Edukatus is one of Sweden’s largest educational companies, with around 80 preschools, schools, and adult education units.
+Edukatus Alliance is one of Sweden’s largest educational companies, with around 80 preschools, schools, and adult education units.
 The new name points towards a clear direction where education – educate us – is entirely in focus.
-It also demonstrates that Edukatus is an educational organization with high ambitions.
-The new name has been approved by the...
+It also demonstrates that Edukatus Alliance is an educational organization with high ambitions.
+The new name has been approved...

 Elsa and Engla get the opportunity to apply their economic knowledge in practice.